-^{2.} In 2023, RCBC Bankard Services Corporation recognized additional right-of-use assets and lease liabilities amounting to P123.1 million and is presented as part of Other Assets account and Accrued Expenses and Other Liabilities account, respectively, in the 2023 consolidated statement of financial position.
-There was no similar transaction in 2022.
+In 2023, a subsidiary recognized additional right-of-use assets and lease liabilities amounting to P123.1 million and is presented as part of Other Assets account and Accrued Expenses and Other Liabilities account, respectively, in the 2023 consolidated statement of financial position.
+There was no similar transaction in 2024.